jkeger/arctic/README.md

 This multi-level structure is a bit more extensive then strictly necessary, but this keeps each level much cleaner and with a single purpose.

-The user-facing python functions take numpy arrays and custom input-parameter objects as user-friendly arguments.
+The user-facing python functions take numpy arrays and custom-class input- parameter objects as user-friendly arguments.
 These mirror exactly the custom C++ objects used as arguments by the core C++ program described above.
 To convert cleanly between the two, the individual arrays and numbers are extracted from the python objects and are passed via the Cython wrapper to the C++ wrapper, which then builds the C++ objects as arguments for the core library functions.